KnapsackPro/docs.knapsackpro.com/_posts/2021-03-16-auto-scaling-buildkite-ci-build-agents-for-rspec-run-parallel-jobs-in-minutes-instead-of-hours.md

 * some of the test files take longer than others to run (for instance E2E test files)
 * some of the test cases fail and run quicker, some don't and run longer.
 This affects the overall time spent by the CI machine on running your tests.
 * some of the test cases take longer because they must connect with network/external API etc - this adds uncertainty to their execution time
 * some of the parallel machines spend more time on boot time
+  * installing Ruby gems takes longer
-  * loading Ruby gems from cache takes longer
+  * loading Ruby gems from cache is slow
   * or simply the CI provider has not started your job yet
   * or maybe you have not enough available machines in the pool of available agents

 There can be many reasons that disrupt how the work is spread between parallel nodes.

 Our ultimate goal is to ensure all machines finish work at a similar time because this means every machine got no more no less work to their available capabilities.
 This means, if a machine started work very late it will run only a small part of the tests.
-If another machine started work very soon it will run more tests.
+If another machine started work very early it will run more tests.
 This will even out the ending time between parallel machines.
 All this is possible thanks to Queue Mode in knapsack_pro Ruby gem, it will take care of running tests in parallel for you.
 [Queue Mode splits test files dynamically between parallel jobs to ensure the jobs completes at the same time](/2020/how-to-speed-up-ruby-and-javascript-tests-with-ci-parallelisation).

 You can see an example of running a small RSpec test suite across 2 parallel Buildkite agents for the Ruby on Rails project.